Following the Great Recession, Governments Spent More on Law and Order and Less on Health and Social Services

 - Meditations on the MPH, Part 1

 Mac McCullough, PhD, MPH, is Associate Professor at Arizona State University College of Health Solutions.
 His research involves quantifying investments in public health and social services and assessing how these investments are put to use in order to improve population health.
-He recently led the development of a new data source to track spending on health and social services at the local level and has used these data to explore how communities’ spending can influence its health outcomes and rankings.
 [Full bio]

 Beth A. Resnick, DrPH, is Assistant Dean for Practice and Training and Senior Scientist at Johns Hopkins Bloomberg School of Public Health.

 - Jonathon P. (JP) Leider, PhD, is an independent consultant in the public health and health policy space, as well as a Senior Lecturer at the University of Minnesota and Associate Faculty at the Johns Hopkins Bloomberg School of Public Health.
 He has active projects and collaborations with foundations, national public health organizations, public health researchers and academics, and public health practitioners.
 His current projects focus on public health systems, the public health workforce, and public health finance.
 He holds a PhD in Health Policy and Management from the Johns Hopkins Bloomberg School of Public Health.

 - Big Cities Health Coalition2021.06.30How Health Departments Are Addressing Substance Use Disorder and Overdose During a Pandemic

 - Announcements2021.06.21AcademyHealth Call for Nominations

 - Healthy People 20302021.06.16Podcast: Law and Policy as Tools in Healthy People 2030

 - HRSA's Investment in Public Health2021.05.18Video Q&A — Preventive Medicine for Rural America: Why More Training Programs Must Be Here